-I found these bouquets at Costco, one of my favourite sources for inexpensive blooms!
+I found these bouquets at Costco, my favourite source for inexpensive blooms!
 The peach roses and berries were too pretty not to bring home!
 I liked the warmer colours for late summer heading into fall.
 The white Carnations are simple and neutral and balance the hot colours of the main bouquet.

 I usually put flowers in a sink of cool water to rest as soon as I get home.
 I will quickly snip the bottom of the stems if they will be waiting for more than a few hours.
 Cut with clean, sharp shears or scissors at a 45-degree angle.

 When flowers are cut they will protect themselves from infection and prevent drying out by sealing the cut stem.
 Water absorption is greatly decreased resulting in wilting and death!
 So a quick snip will allow them to sit and wait happily, sometimes until the next day!

 I like to grab a variety of vases and containers and split the flowers into multiple arrangments that can be placed all over the house!
 10 smaller arrangments can make an impact in every room!

 When you are ready to start arranging, start by stripping off any leaves from the parts of the stems that will sit below the water.